This Christmas🎄, get HUGE discounts for your business - Save up to 30% on all plans! Know More arrow

 Australia

 Australian business culture is accepting of new perspectives, so when calling Australia, the key is to be relaxed.
 Business calls are more casual and being too formal can be off-putting.
-Ensure that your tone is light and easygoing, and get your point across without using too much business jargon.
+Ensure that your tone is light and easygoing and get your point across without using too much business jargon.

 A big no-no for business calls in Australia is scheduling a call during off-hours.
 Australians value work-life balance and will not be pleased with receiving a call post work.
 So, make sure to check the time difference and call before their work ends.